suffolklibraries/sljekyll/_libraries/newmarket-library.md

 branch-bookdrop: y
 branch-special-collections: Racing collection
 branch-other-facilities: '<ul>
-                          <li>Free sanitary products available - just fill in a form and hand it to a member of staff</li>
                           <li>Laminating service - £1 for A4, £2 for A3.
 Please allow 30 minutes for laminating.
 We cannot accept responsibility for any damage so laminating copies rather than originals of valuable items</li>
                           <li><a href="http://www.westsuffolk.gov.uk/parking/Travel/shopmobility.cfm">Shopmobility:</a> hire an electric mobility scooter from Newmarket Library</li>
                           </ul>'